jcppman/node-brood/README.md

 },
 {
   "name": "killer.zodiac",
-  "inheritFrom": "killer.jackTheRipper",
+  "aliasOf": "killer.jackTheRipper",
-  "args": ["postAdOnNewspaper"],
   "env": {
     "area": "California"
   }
 }
 ```

-killer.zodiac will inherits command and extension from jackTheRipper, so the
+killer.zodiac will has the same args, command and timeout with jackTheRipper,
-calculated scriptPath will looks like: ``murder /xxx/iii/yyy/killer/zodiac.js``,
-also, env.weapon is inherited from jackTheRipper and env.area is overriden with
+env.weapon is copied from jackTheRipper and env.area is overriden with
 'California'.

 ## Timeout
 When a larva receive a message from stdout, it will update the latestHeartBeat,